ss3sim/ss3sim/README.md

 renames files as necessary, and calls `run_ss3model` again to run the estimation model.

-The `run_fish600` function is a high-level wrapper that deals with parsing the case input files and then passes these arguments on to `run_ss3sim`.
+The `run_fish600` function is a higher-level wrapper that deals with parsing the case input files and then passes these arguments on to `run_ss3sim`.
+This is what we will use for the Fish 600 project.

-Say you have your input case files setup and you want to run the first 50 iterations of those scenarios.
-You could run them like this:
+Say you have your input case files setup and you want to run the first iteration of the scenario `M1-F1-D1-R1-cod`.
+You could run it like this:

     # First grab the example package data:
     d <- system.file("extdata", package = "ss3sim")